RN or LPN by NCLEX Exam (first license)

 If you are a recent grad or applying for your first RN or LPN license ever you need to apply by exam.

-If you received your initial nursing education outside of the United States go to the Educated outside the United States page first.
+If you received your initial nursing education outside of the United States, go to the Educated Outside the United States page first.
+Before you are able to register with Pearson Vue to take the NCLEX, your education must be approved by the nursing commission.

 You need to know: